kshutkin/package-build/pkgbld/README.md

 ### Getting started (minimalistic start from scratch)

-1. Start from creating pcakage.json using `npm init`
+1. Start by creating package.json using `npm init`
 2. Add pkgbld `npm install --save-dev pkgbld`
 3. Create `src/index.ts`
-4. Add pkgbld in scripts field of your package.json like:
+4. Add pkgbld in the 'scripts' field of your package.json like:

 ```json
   "scripts": {